 Treatment requires accurate diagnosis and a care plan tailored to the specific type of tumor, the tumor’s location, and the overall needs of the patient.
 The different behavior of different tumor types helps drive decisions about treatment, which may include combinations of surgery, radiation therapy, and chemotherapy.
 Our surgical team has the skill and experience to address these complex tumors appropriately with a variety of approaches, including both open and minimally invasive (laparoscopic or robotic) operations.

 Care Team Approach

-At UT Health Austin, we take a multidisciplinary approach to your care.
-This means you will benefit from the expertise of multiple specialists across a variety of disciplines.
-Your care team will include fellowship-trained cancer surgeons and gastrointestinal cancer specialists that are nationally recognized leaders at the forefront of their fields as well as medical oncologists, radiation experts, physical therapists, social workers, dietitians, and more, who work together to help you get back to the things in your life that matter most to you.
-We also collaborate with our colleagues at The University of Texas at Austin, the Dell Medical School, and the Livestrong Cancer Institutes to utilize the latest research and treatment techniques, allowing us to identify new therapies to improve cancer treatment outcomes.
+benefit from the expertise of multiple specialists across a variety of disciplines.
+Your care team will include specialists that are nationally recognized leaders at the forefront of their fields, including medical oncologists, surgical oncologists, radiation oncologists, advanced practice providers, physical therapists, social workers, dietitians, and more, who work together to help you get back to the things in your life that matter most to you.
+We also collaborate with our colleagues at the Dell Medical School, The University of Texas at Austin, and the Livestrong Cancer Institutes to utilize the latest research, diagnostic, and treatment techniques, allowing us to identify and utilize new therapies to improve cancer treatment outcomes.
 We are committed to communicating and coordinating your care with your other healthcare providers to ensure that we are providing you with comprehensive, whole-person care.